RoboticsURJC-students/2017-tfg-richard-nicklas/docs/_posts/2021-04-14- FPGA RedBall Detection.md

 ---
-title: "GPG3 Distance Sensor"
+title: "Red Ball Detection"
-excerpt: "Testing distance sensor"
+excerpt: "FPGA verilog module that display the position of a red object"

 sidebar:
   nav: "docs"